Apply for the Rough Sleeping and Homelessness Initiatives Oxford City Council Preventing Homelessness Budget Grant Scheme 2026-27

 Applications for funding will only be accepted from organisations that operate and deliver initiatives in Oxford city.
 You can apply if your organisation is a:

-• Voluntary or community organisation
+- voluntary or community organisation

-• Not-for-profit company or community interest company
+- not-for-profit company or community interest company

-• Faith based organisation
+- faith based organisation

 What the grant scheme can support

-Applications should align with and help deliver Oxford City Council’s Housing, Homelessness and Rough Sleeping Strategy 2023-28 and Oxfordshire’s Homelessness and Rough Sleeping Strategy 2021-26.
+The fund can support applications for the provision of day centre initiatives delivered in the City.
+Such provision should align with and help deliver Oxford City Council’s Housing, Homelessness and Rough Sleeping Strategy 2023-28 and Oxfordshire’s Homelessness and Rough Sleeping Strategy 2021-26.

 There will be a strong preference for bids that:

-• are aspirational for the futures of individuals experiencing homelessness or rough sleeping
+- are aspirational for the futures of individuals experiencing homelessness or rough sleeping.

-• are co-produced with individuals experiencing homelessness or rough sleeping
+- are co-produced with individuals experiencing homelessness or rough sleeping.

-• include trauma informed thinking
+- include trauma informed thinking.

-• interact with and add value to existing services
+- interact with and add value to existing services.

-• encourage multi agency working
+- encourage multi agency working.

-• support individuals rough sleeping to move off the streets
+- support individuals rough sleeping to move off the streets.

-• address a gap in provision, enhance accessibility or inclusion in existing services.
+- address a gap in provision, enhance accessibility or inclusion in existing services.
 Projects should not duplicate existing services

-• benefit people from minority groups
+- benefit people from minority groups

-• reduce silo working between services/organisations and disciplines
+- reduce silo working between services/organisations and disciplines

-• support individuals who are experiencing homelessness or rough sleeping and who have multiple support needs
+- support individuals who are experiencing homelessness or rough sleeping and who have multiple support needs

 What the grant scheme can't support